jtaylorcpp/bashtion/README.md

 Bashtion is a very simple CM solution based on BASH.
 In many ways; this is what makes the most sense for the DevOps and IT shops.

+# Things that Work....

+## Agent

+Running the_agent_ in local mode currently runs bash scripts.